nealey/homepage/content/blog/2022-10-28-CLRG-Results-Analysis/_index.md

 I can already just go on with my life, I don't have to put in a bunch of work first.

+# Parting thoughts

+My kid is a high school senior.
+She has a lot of things to look forward to in her immediate future that aren't Irish Dance, and is winding down her involvement, so our family is sort of meh about this whole thing.
+If she were in elementary or middle school,
+I would probably be howling right now and pressing hard to pull her out.

+But maybe there's some value to still doing all this, even though it's corrupt and she's never going to get a top ranking.
+She still wants to compete for some reason, and practicing has helped her develop a work ethic that will help her later.
+In addition,
+she's made friends through this;
+she's learned how to care for others and talk to new people;
+she's learned how to teach;
+and she's gained a strong sense of self.
+Those are all good things that didn't depend on fair judging.

+The other day I was talking with a woman who runs an after-school program for black kids who are interested in science and technology.
+I mentioned that the winning papers at the statewide computer science contest never seem to integrate the social justice aspects she's asking her kids to focus on.
+We kicked that idea around a while, and wound up convincing each other that the work is worth doing even if the judging is biased against it.
+I think the same thing might be true here.

 # Do you care?

 Are you a regular reader of my blog?
 (HA HA HA) Do you care about mathematical